JustMrNone/Hash-Functions/README.md

 - python hash.py gives you the list of available algoritms

-- python hash.py file.txt hashfunction(e.g sha256)
+- python hash.py file.txt hashfunction(e.g sha256) takes file and hashfunction as input and produces output

 ## or run: